 Unfortunately, traumatic brain injuries are not uncommon in the construction industry.
 Even with proper safety gear like helmets, the hazards of a negligently maintained construction site can take their toll.

 If you are injured on the job, contact the New Jersey construction accident lawyers of Brach Eichler Injury Lawyers for valuable advice.
 Our team can review your situation and help identify your options for recovering compensation.
 A traumatic brain injury can change your life.
 Don’t settle for anything less than the full and fair value of your claim.
-Contact our office at (973) 364-8300 to find out how our team may be able to help.
+Contact your New Jersey personal injury attorneys at (973) 364-8300 to find out how our team may be able to help.

 What Are Traumatic Brain Injuries?